qhhoj/docs/docs/problem_format/problem_format.md

 ```

-As DMOJ's YAML dialect supports dynamic keys, large `init.yml`s can be programmatically generated.
+As VNOJ's YAML dialect supports dynamic keys, large `init.yml`s can be programmatically generated.
 See the sample files for examples.

 ## Specifying Cases with Regexes